MicrosoftDocs/azure-docs/articles/storage/blobs/data-lake-storage-use-databricks-spark.md

 ### Copy source data into the storage account

-Use AzCopy to copy data from the *.csv* file that you downloaded earlier into your Data Lake Storage Gen2 account.
+Use AzCopy to copy data from your *.csv* file into your Data Lake Storage Gen2 account.

 1. Open a command prompt window, and enter the following command to log into your storage account.